rabindrakharel/pmo/docs/api/API_DEVELOPER_GUIDE.md

 Does the operation modify multiple tables?
 │
 ├─ YES → Use db.transaction()
-│         Example: Create entity + linkage + registry entry
+│         Example: Create entity + linkage + registry + RBAC
 │
 └─ NO → Does failure require rollback?
           │